Necrotizing Enterocolitis

 - Prolonged use of IV antibiotics

-- The use of maternal breast milk exclusively has been advocated.
-Donor breast milk, when maternal breast milk is unavailable, has been shown to decrease the incidence of NEC.
+- Exclusive maternal breast milk feeding has been advocated.
+When maternal breast milk is unavailable, use of donor milk may decrease the risk of developing NEC when compared to formula.

-- A rapid rate of feeding advancement (>20 mL/kg/day) may increase the risk of NEC in infants less than 1,500 g.
-Early initiation of trophic feeds (<10 mg/kg/day) for several days prior to advancing feeding volumes may stimulate maturation of the GI tract with resultant improvement in feeding tolerance.
+- Standardized feeding protocols with early initiation of trophic feeds (<10 mL/kg/24 h) for several days prior to advancing feeding volumes may stimulate maturation of the GI tract with resultant improvement in feeding tolerance.
+A rapid rate of feeding advancement (>20 mL/kg/24 h) may increase the risk of NEC in infants <1,500 g.

-- The use of probiotics has not been shown consistently to effectively decrease the incidence for VLBW infants.
-Concern has been raised of an increased risk of sepsis when using probiotics.
+- Specific probiotic strains may decrease the incidence for VLBW infants.
+Concern has been raised regarding lack of quality standards and an increased risk of sepsis when using probiotics.

 - Immunonutrient supplementation with agents such as arginine, glutamine, lactoferrin, and omega-3 polyunsaturated fatty acids is being investigated, but there is currently insufficient evidence to make any recommendations for their use.